 The Vienna Fire Service has occupied these two locations since 1686.
 If the house at number 9 looks a little too modern, then that’s because it is.
 Add its predecessor to the list of places lost to WWII bombing.
 This photo from the late 19th century shows the previous building on the left:

 At the very top stand two figures by Lorenzo Mattielli holding a golden sphere; the statues represent strength and perseverance.
-Mattielli is another of those artists whose work graces many of Vienna’s landmark historical buildings, including the Karlskirche and Michaelerkirche churches.
+Mattielli is another of those artists whose work appears in many of Vienna’s landmark historical buildings, including the Karlskirche and Michaelerkirche churches.

 The Narrow House

-The slender building at Am Hof 8 dates back to Renaissance times and squeezes in between the fire service’s premises.
+The slender building at that address dates back to Renaissance times and squeezes in between the fire service’s premises.
 The large Johann Kattus lettering refers to the premises of a “trader in delicacies” that opened here in 1857.
 The Kattus family business is now a well-known producer of sparkling wine.